finalyards/probe-rs-remote/README.md

 ```

 > [!WARN]
-> `alias` isn't enough.
-It would work for your interactive prompt, but not for build files which launch `bash` in a non-interactive mode.
-Cannot make this transparent for your build files with an `alias`.
-Tried.
+> An `alias` would work for your interactive prompt, but not for build files which launch `bash` in a non-interactive mode.

 Test: